Orange-OpenSource/a11y-guidelines/src/en/articles/carousel.md

 ---

 ## Why
-Carousels are a dynamic communication tool that are widely used despite offering limited accessibility and user experience benefits (<a href="https://erikrunyon.com/2013/01/carousel-interaction-stats/">Carousel Interaction Stats</a>).
+Carousels are dynamic communication tools that are widely used despite offering limited accessibility and user experience benefits (<a href="https://erikrunyon.com/2013/01/carousel-interaction-stats/">Carousel Interaction Stats</a>).
 If, despite everything, you want to develop one, here are some best practices to help make it accessible and usable.

 ### Compliance rules